Gian Carlo Venturini

-Gian Carlo Venturini (born 25 February 1962) is a Sammarinese politician and one of the Captains Regent with Maurizio Rattini from 1 October 1996 until 1 April 1997 and the second time with Marco Nicolini from 1 April until 1 October 2021.
+Gian Carlo Venturini (born 25 February 1962) is a Sammarinese politician who has served as Secretary of the Sammarinese Christian Democratic Party since 2017.
+He was one of the Captains Regent with Maurizio Rattini from 1 October 1996 until 1 April 1997 and the second time with Marco Nicolini from 1 April until 1 October 2021.

 Life

 Born in City of San Marino, Venturini obtained the Diploma of laboratory technician at the University of Urbino in 1984, and is an employee of the Institute for Social Security.

 He has been a member of the Sammarinese Christian Democratic Party since 1986 and held the position of Deputy Secretary from 1997 to April 2002 and subsequently from March 2007 to December 2008.

 From 1989 to 1991 he held the position of Captain of Borgo Maggiore and in 1993 he was elected a member of the Grand and General Council; he was then reconfirmed in the general elections of 1998, 2001, 2006, 2008 and the last of 2012.

 He held the position of Captain Regent of the Republic of San Marino in the semester 1 October 1996 – 1 April 1997.
 He served alongside Maurizio Rattini.

 In recent years he has also been a member of various Permanent Council Commissions, of the Council of XII and of the Urban Planning Commission, now the Commission for Territorial Policies.